 In filings with the IURC, Duke Energy stated that the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule was the primary reason for its request.
 The OUCC filed testimony with the IURC on November 29, 2012, recommending reductions to the costs Duke Energy was seeking to recover.
 The Commission's order reduced the allowed cost recovery by more than $50 million from the utility's original request.

-In a newly filed case (IURC Cause No. 44418), Duke Energy is seeking approval of additional pollution control equipment at its Gibson, Cayuga and Edwardsport generating stations, focusing on reductions of particulate matter and mercury emissions in order to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
+In a pending case (IURC Cause No. 44418), Duke Energy is seeking approval of additional pollution control equipment at its Gibson, Cayuga and Edwardsport generating stations, focusing on reductions of particulate matter and mercury emissions in order to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.

 The utility estimates total capital costs for Phase 3 at $113 million (not including financing).
 Its key filings include: